flybywiresim/docs/docs/pilots-corner/beginner-guide/overview.md

 ---
 title: A32NX Beginner Guide - Overview
-description: The A32NX Beginner Guide is dedicated to guide users to learn how to operate and fly the FlyByWire A32NX aircraft.
+description: The A32NX Beginner Guide teaches users how to operate and fly the FlyByWire A32NX aircraft.
 ---

 <link rel="stylesheet" href="../../../stylesheets/toc-tables.css">